SymplifyConversion/sst-sdk-nodejs/docs/Previewing.md

 Opening in preview mode sets the `"pmr"` property in the website object in the `sg_cookies` JSON cookie to the ID of the previewed project.
 The ID of the previewed variation is written next to it under the key `"pmv”`.

 The SST SDK when checking a project for variation allocation will always check the preview status first.
-If a visitor is previewing a project variation, no allocation calculation is performed, but the persistence works as usual.
+If a visitor is previewing a project variation, no allocation calculation is performed (the preview status overrides it), but the allocation persistence works as usual.

 The `js-sdk` frontend is aware of the preview status, it will prevent goal tracking etc. and expose some extra information about the allocation and audience calculation.

 Security
 ========